gabebw/most-used/README.md

 # most-used

-This takes input from Zsh's `fc` command and parses it to find your most-used commands.
+This will find your most-used shell commands.
+It automatically detects whether you're using Zsh or Bash and prints out the history for the correct shell.

 To try it out: